tfranzel/drf-spectacular/docs/faq.rst

 I get an empty schema or endpoints are missing
 ----------------------------------------------
-This is usually due to endpoint permissions or versioning.
+This is usually due versioning (or more rarely due to permisssions).

 In case you use versioning on all endpoints, that might be the intended output.
 By default the schema will only contain unversioned endpoints.
 Explicitly specify